-The investigations instituted by Inspectorate of Government (IGG) in 2017 following the fraudulent sale of piece of land belonging to Civil Aviation Authority (CAA) – Lira airfield is almost ready.
+The investigations instituted by Inspectorate of Government (IGG) in 2017 following the fraudulent sale of a piece of land belonging to Civil Aviation Authority (CAA) – Lira airfield is almost ready.

-In 2015, Lira municipality authorities, under the then Mayor, Morris Odung Omara reportedly sold the airfield land to ‘local investors’ and subsequently relocated timber dealers to trade from there.
+In 2015, Lira municipality authorities, under the then Mayor Morris Odung Omara, reportedly sold the airfield land to ‘local investors’ and subsequently relocated timber dealers to trade from there.

 This was after municipal authorities said their operations from town centre, especially Baala road was causing annoying traffic, reckless parking, and move was meant to “beautify the town”.